tosmi/playground/documentation/ocp-backup-restore/README.md

 reinstalled master02 and master03

-oc command started hanging again, IMHO kubeapiserver is restarting, seems to be a loop, doesn't work with on kubeapiserver running.  but cluster seems to be ok otherwise.
+oc command started hanging again, IMHO kubeapiserver is restarting, seems to be a loop:

+1.  we delete nodes
+2.  new version of kube-apiserver should be rolled out
+3.  rollout restarts kube-apiserver
+4.  api is down (we have only one node)
+5.  old kube-apiserver starts
+6.  goto step 2

+cluster seems to be ok otherwise.

 master02 and master03 installed fine, waiting for CSR's to